benshimonz/V1/README.md

 - P2 may appear below a 'split by _relprop_' below a relationship.
 The relationship may be wrapped by an 'L'
 - P2 may appear below a 'split by _{pt/at/st}/< ett >_' below a relationship / path / quantifier-input.
 The relationship / path / quantifier may be wrapped by an 'L'

 - _relprop_ is a property of the relationship
-- If not split by _relprop_ : P2 may appear before a quantifier

-- {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the filter (in a previous filtering step) or right of relationship / path
+- {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the P1 (in a previous filtering step) or right of the '→' entity

+- Optional:
+  - _per {et, et, ...}_ - a set, _S1_, of entity tags of typed/logical/untyped entities
+  - _per →_ - _S1_ is the set of one or more (when following a quantifier - see Q249, Q250) typed/logical/untyped entities directly right of the aggregation

+- _n_ is a positive integer

 _**Q225:** Any person and his horses - of the 3 horse colors with the smallest positive number of horse ownerships by persons_